ricardoboss/doctrine-dbal-timestamp-type/readme.md

 Since Doctrine/DBAL does not support the MySQL Timestamp type, you might want to add it on your own using this package.

 ## Why using this?
 According to [this issue](https://github.com/doctrine/dbal/issues/2558), [Doctrine/DBAL](https://github.com/doctrine/dbal) does not support MySQL-specific database types like this one.
-Therefor we must add it ourself.
+Therefore, we must add it ourself.

 ## Installation
 ```bash